Yanbo-Zhu/blog_django_project/README.md

 1. Install the thrid-party Library according to requirements.txt: `pip install -R requirement.txt`
 2. run Django Project through execute `python manage.py runserver 8000`

-## Projekt Description
-Through this Django project we can deploy a personal blog.

-It is a pure Django project without frontend and backend separation.

-SQLite is used as Database

 ## Main View
 - admin